 Let’s start with something that may be little mystifying to still photographers.
 Some video cameras can shoot a picture profile meant to help the camera extend the dynamic range of the video.
 This is called log, and it typically means your log video will have a flat, de-saturated look to the image.
 Cameras that shoot raw video will shoot with a similar picture profile meant to extend the dynamic range.
 This is all to keep your bright whites in the scene from blowing out and losing detail, and also to retain information in the deep shadows.
 In other words, without color correction, this video straight from the camera may look flat and blah.
 Those who are wiser in the ways of Log video, please forgive me for my very simplistic explanation.
 (Right-clicking on a node reveals LUT options)

 This is where a LUT, or Look Up Table, comes into play.
 This is all complex math, and be grateful your computer and DaVinci Resolve, like many programs, can help you here.
 In DaVinci Resolve, I’ll select a LUT to match the footage I shot with the color space in which it will eventually be displayed.
-You can see to the right all of the different flavors of LUT for four different Blackmagic Design cameras.

 If you have any number of cameras capable of shooting raw video, like Blackmagic’s URSA Mini Pro or Pocket Cinema Camera, then you’ll need DaVinci Resolve to process that raw data you captured into a video codec capable of editing.
 You can, of course, edit in DaVinci Resolve, too.
 It’s a pretty robust editor, especially so the introduction of the new DaVinci Resolve 14 Beta software.